-- Request DPAS authority for FEMA procurements on behalf of State, local, and tribal governments for emergency preparedness activities; and
+- Request DPAS authority for DHS procurements on behalf of State, local, and tribal governments for emergency preparedness activities; and

 - Assist providers of critical infrastructure in submitting requests for priority-rating authority in support of their efforts to protect or restore critical infrastructure operations.